 There are both similarities and differences between the four countries.
-Names, such as ‘Boris’, ‘Johnson’, and ‘Sturgeon’ are amongst the most commonly used words.
+Names, such as ‘Boris,’ ‘Johnson,’ and ‘Sturgeon’ are amongst the most commonly used words.
 Interestingly, ‘Brexit’ proves highly significant in each country.
-This appears to support recent polls which shows that certain people who voted for Scotland to remain part of the UK may have changed their mind due to anxieties around ‘Brexit’ (See here: https://www.thetimes.co.uk/article/poll-finds-1-in-4-who-voted-yes-in-scottish-independence-referendum-have-changed-their-minds-hb9tk2f0x).
+This appears to support the idea that the anxieties around Brexit may be calling into questions the union between the four countries, considering that Scotland, along with Northern Ireland voted to remain in the EU, whereas both Wales and England voted to exit the EU.
+Consequently, the Scottish National Party (SNP) has said that Brexit will determine whether a second referendum will be reconsidered.